Medicines for face pain

 Medicines for face pain treatment

 Medicines for face pain treatment are generally those that are used to treat fits (convulsions, seizures).
-These come under the group called anti-convulsants (these numb the brain and prevent response to stimuli).
-Anti-convulsants are medicines used to control convulsions(or “fits”).
+These come under the group called anti-convulsants (they numb the brain and prevent response to stimuli).

 While there are many medicines that could be used, some are similar to the older versions, some are very different; and some medicines are not related at all.
 Acupressure, acupuncture, Ayurveda and Homeopathy have also been tried.